MTG/freesound/_docs/api/source/resources.rst

-num_comments               integer           yes        The number of times the sound was commented. comment                    URI               no         The URI to comment the sound. similar_sounds             URI               no         URI pointing to the :ref:`similar-sounds` resource (to get a list of similar sounds). analysis_files             URIs              no         List of URIs for retrieving files with analysis information for each frame of the sound (see :ref:`analysis-docs`).
+num_comments               integer           yes        The number of times the sound was commented. comment                    URI               no         The URI to comment the sound. similar_sounds             URI               no         URI pointing to the :ref:`similar-sounds` resource (to get a list of similar sounds).
 =========================  ================  =========  ====================================================================================

 Additionally, content-based audio descriptors extracted from the sound signal can be used as fields.